phalcon-orphanage/docs/ja/reference/events.rst

 Event Propagation/Cancellation
 ------------------------------
 Many listeners may be added to the same event manager.
-This means that for the same type of event many listeners can be notified.
+This means that for the same type of event, many listeners can be notified.
 The listeners are notified in the order they were registered in the EventsManager.
-Some events are cancelable, indicating that these may be stopped preventing other listeners are notified about the event:
+Some events are cancelable, indicating that these may be stopped preventing other listeners from being notified about the event:

 .. code-block:: php